-Figure 2: The Impact of Firms' Direct Exposure: Robustness Exercises across goods and services in a detailed consumption basket.
-The survey is representative at the regional level and the results include several characteristics of the respondents, including income, occupation, location, gender, age, and marital status.
-We use the last survey conducted before the 2007 referendum, in 2004.
+To measure each voter's exposure to the trade agreement via expenditures, we rely on the National Household Income and Expenditure Survey (Encuesta Nacional de Ingresos y Gastos de los Hogares).
+This survey aims to understand households' expenditure structure, and it asks households how they spend their incomes across goods and services in a detailed consumption basket.
+The survey is representative at the regional level, and the results include several respondent characteristics, including income, occupation, location, gender, age, and marital status.
+We use the last survey that was conducted before the 2007 referendum, in 2004.
 The sample included 5,287 housing units.